paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-093-great-lakes-pilotage.md

 (1) Except as provided in subsections (d), (e), and (f) of this section, each vessel of the United States operating on register and each foreign vessel shall engage a United States or Canadian registered pilot for the route being navigated who shall—

-  (A) in waters of the Great Lakes designated by the President, direct the navigation of the vessel subject to the customary authority of the master; and
+  (A) in the Straits of Mackinac and in all other waters of the Great Lakes designated by the President, direct the navigation of the vessel subject to the customary authority of the master; and

   (B) in waters of the Great Lakes not designated by the President, be on board and available to direct the navigation of the vessel at the discretion of and subject to the customary authority of the master.